bkuhn/talks/SCALE-2014/npo-acct.markdown

 + So, every developer looks at it and just implements it again.
      + But why?

-# Why Is This Wheel Reinvented?: 1st Reason
+# Why Is This Wheel Reinvented?: 1st

 + How'd did we get Y2K?
      + &ldquo;Who would still be using this code in 2000?&rdquo;x